ma-prietoo/IoT_Laboratorios/DDR_Lab1_RF_ESP32C6.md

 ### Análisis

-Desde 10 m hasta 20 m la pérdida teórica aumenta cerca de 6 dB.
-En radiofrecuencia, 6 dB puede ser suficiente para pasar de un enlace estable a un enlace con retransmisiones y pérdidas, especialmente si hay obstáculos, reflexiones o interferencia.

-El cálculo ideal solo considera espacio libre.
-En un laboratorio real, el comportamiento puede ser peor por:
+### Analysis

+From 10 m to 20 m, the theoretical loss increases by approximately 6 dB.
+In radiofrequency systems, a 6 dB increase can be enough to shift from a stable link to one with retransmissions and packet loss, especially in the presence of obstacles, reflections, or interference.

+The ideal calculation only considers free-space conditions.
+In a real laboratory environment, performance may be worse due to:

+* walls,
+* human bodies near the antenna,
-* paredes,
+* module orientation,
-* cuerpos humanos cerca de la antena,
-* orientación de los módulos,
-* reflexiones,
+* reflections,
-* interferencia WiFi,
+* WiFi interference,
-* ruido de otros equipos.
+* noise from other equipment.

 ## 10. One-Page Performance Summary